Skip to main content

-hook.
+In certain situations, you want to skip the first render of the useEffect hook.
 Currently, we don’t have any mechanism built or hook defined by React Team which does the job for us.

 How do we use useEffect?

-hook runs after every render cycle of the component.
+Actually, In React, the useEffect hook runs after every render cycle of the component.

 Not aware of that??
 So here’s the catch.
 For example.